 Through TSO, I use a WordPress template.
 This is much more flexible than Blogger and I have much more freedom to choose the look and feel of my blog.

 I wouldn’t necessarily say that you need to go self-hosted.
 But if you do want to work with brands or monetise your blog in the long term, it’s worth going self-hosted from the start.

 Another thing I was terrible at when I started blogging was social media.
 I was on Facebook, but I used it mostly as a people-watching tool.
 I rarely posted, but it was nice to see what people were up to.
 I had no idea about other platforms.

-These days, I’ve had to drag my sorry arse into 2015 and start using social media properly.
+These days, I use social media properly.
 Twitter is great for promoting your blog and engaging with other bloggers.

 Stumble Upon and Reddit are also really useful for promoting blog posts but I only tend to bother with them if I’ve got something that’s really worth reading (rarely then).